-As accounting officer, the CEO has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+As accounting officer, the CEO has responsibility for ensuring that the trust delivers good value in the use of public resources.
 The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
-The accounting officer for the Trust has delivered improved value for money during the year by:
+The accounting officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The accounting officer for the trust has delivered improved value for money during the year by:

-- Benchmarking: The COO/CFO, Director of Finance and Operations and School Business Managers are members of a regional group of 300 school and academy school business managers.
+- Benchmarking: The COO/CFO, Trust Accountant and School Business Managers are members of a regional group of 300 school and academy school business managers.
 The group focuses on sharing best practice and comparing prices for goods and services.
-Collaborative purchasing opportunities have enabled the Trust to obtain discounts on costs of a number of purchases.
-Financial benchmarking exercises carried out during the year, utilising professionally produced reports to compare key income and expenditure types with local and national academies of similar size and form indicate that our costs were below the median, across the Board, and show that the strict budgeting and financial control has been effective. - Options appraisal: The Trust has clear systems for purchasing, with a hierarchy for purchasing decisions including trustee authorisation at the highest level.
+Collaborative purchasing opportunities have enabled the trust to obtain discounts on costs of a number of purchases.
+Financial benchmarking exercises carried out during the year, utilising professionally produced reports to compare key income and expenditure types with local and national academies of similar size and form indicate that our costs were below the median, across the board, and show that the strict budgeting and financial control has been effective. - Options appraisal: The trust has clear systems for purchasing, with a hierarchy for purchasing decisions including trustee authorisation at the highest level.
 Purchases of goods and services valued at over £5,000 require three quotes, although in practice we generally obtain quotes for goods and services of much lower value, to ensure best value.
 Orders for all goods and services are authorised only after meeting the stringent procedures for obtaining value for money.
-Even relatively low value orders are intercepted by the School Business Managers and Director of Finance and Operations if they are not considered to be cost-effective. - Negotiation: The COO/CFO, Director of Finance and Operations and the School Business Managers have successfully driven down costs through determined negotiation with suppliers throughout the year.
+Even relatively low value orders are intercepted by the School Business Managers and Director of Finance and Operations if they are not considered to be cost-effective. - Negotiation: The COO/CFO, Trust Accountant and the School Business Managers have successfully driven down costs through determined negotiation with suppliers throughout the year.
 Quotations for goods and services have been routinely challenged and most prices have subsequently been reduced.
 Significant reductions have continued to be achieved in many cases.

-During 2022-23, the following have been specific areas of focus;
+During 2023-24, the following have been specific areas of focus;

-- Supply Insurance Reviews: Full review of all schools' supply insurance, alignment of all renewal dates to enable negotiation of optimum rates. - Investment Strategies: Meetings with bank to secure updated investment strategies to reflect interest rate increases. - Energy Cost Reviews: Extensive research on energy procurement to obtain the most favourable energy costs. - Estates Safety and Management: The Trust's strategy is reviewed regularly to ensure the estate is maintained effectively and in line with health & safety requirements.
+- Catering Function: Full review of all schools' catering income and expenditure to identify needs for price increases and/or changes in catering supplies procurement and staff utilisation. - Investment Strategy: Meetings with bank to secure updated investment strategies to reflect interest rate increases. - Energy Procurement: Extensive research on energy procurement to obtain the most favourable energy costs.